 BDD has also been associated with a history of abuse and bullying.

-There’s some evidence that brain abnormalities may contribute to BDD in some people.
+There’s that brain abnormalities may contribute to BDD in some people.

 BDD is included in the Diagnostic and Statistical Manual of Mental Disorders (DSM) as a type of obsessive compulsive disorder (OCD) and related disorders.